-A: Yes, they are perfectly safe to take if they have been kept at room temperature or below without being exposed to excessive heat andor/ humidity for long periods of time.
+A: Yes, they are perfectly safe to take if they have been kept at room temperature or below without being exposed to excessive heat and/or humidity for long periods of time.
 Our shelf-life tests indicate that all of our Desert Harvest food supplements containing our super-concentrated aloe vera are still bio-active five years from the manufacturing date.
-Do not expose them to excessive heat, moisture or humidity and do not store in the refrigerator or freezer.
+Do not expose them to excessive heat, moisture, or humidity, and do not store them in the refrigerator or freezer.

-A: People with interstitial cystitis (IC/BPS) should not drink liquid aloe vera because they are usually preserved with citric acid or other additives to lower the pH.
-This can cause IC/PBS symptoms to flare.
-Also, based on recommended dosage for IC, you would need to drink gallons of aloe juice / liquid to get enough beneficial nutrients to relieve IC symptoms.
-Since IC is often associated with urgency and frequency symptoms, adding excessive liquid to one’s diet is unnecessary.
+A: People with interstitial cystitis (IC/BPS) should not drink liquid Aloe Vera because they are usually preserved with citric acid or other additives to lower the pH.
+This can cause IC/BPS symptoms to flare.
+Also, based on recommended dosage for IC, you would need to drink gallons of aloe juice/liquid to get enough beneficial nutrients to relieve IC symptoms.
+Since IC is often associated with urgency and frequency symptoms, adding excess liquid to one’s diet is unnecessary.

-Q: Why does the color and taste of aloe vera vary so greatly?
+Q: Why do the color and taste of Aloe Vera vary so greatly?

-Also note that the aloe plant loses most of its active, beneficial ingredients during its flowering period and should not be used at that time.
-Make certain that the aloe is freshly cut and used immediately because without processing and preservatives, aloe loses important properties within the first six hours after harvest.
+Also note that the Aloe plant loses most of its active, beneficial ingredients during its flowering period and should not be used at that time.
+Make certain that the aloe is freshly cut and used immediately because, without processing and preservatives, aloe loses important properties within the first six hours after harvest.
 The natural enzymes begin to “eat” the active ingredients, which are long-chain sugars.
 Do not waste your money on pre-cut aloe leaves from the grocery store.
-There is no longer any beneficial nutrients in those leaves.
+There are no longer any beneficial nutrients in those leaves.

 A: You should be able to.
 However, if you live in a cold climate where it freezes in the winter, the plant should be grown indoors.
 It is hardy and takes very little care.
 Don’t overwater it.
 Give it some occasional natural plant food and lots of sun.
 Having said that, please read the previous question and its answer.